k0sproject/k0smotron/docs/install.md

   * [clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl)
     installed locally.
-  * Configured Cloud provider.
+  * Configured cloud provider.
 In this documentation set, we describe configuration examples for the following providers: AWS, Docker, Hetzner Cloud, OpenStack, vSphere.
 For setup instructions, refer to the official documentation of the selected cloud provider.